 The International Certificate Program’s signature course is the WSP Seminar, which allows students to explore headline topics from a distinctly DC perspective.
 Taught by experienced AU faculty, the Seminar makes DC your classroom, bringing you face-to-face with local, national, and global experts in the government, non-profit, media and corporate sectors.

-Each semester will run 15 weeks, on the same schedule as the traditional credit-bearing Washington Semester Program.
 Each week will consist of 3 days of career related practicum and 2 days of academic seminars.
-In all, the program is equivalent to 12-15 credit hours.
+In all, the program is equivalent to 12-16 credit hours.
 You will enroll in:

-- 1 career practicum course (supplemental to the student's career practicum)
+- 1 career practicum course (supplemental to your career practicum)

 Your career practicum will provide you with experience in a selected field that relates directly to your Washington Semester seminar.
 Through your practicum, you will develop valuable contacts and gain career experience in the field by completing substantive projects.
 A career practicum course will complement your practicum by way of discussions and assignments that will reinforce:

-The Benefits of Attending THE Washington Semester International Certificate Program
+The advantages of attending the Washington Semester International Certificate Program include:

 Learn more about the academic and practicum experience through Washington Semester Program student blogs.